wrench-project/wrench/doc/wrench_101.md

 customization opportunities.

-Finally, each service exchanges messages on the network with other services (e.g., a WMS service sends a "do some work" message to a compute service).
+Finally, each service exchanges messages on the network with other services (e.g., an execution controller sends a "do some work for me" messages to compute services).
 The size in bytes, or payload, of all messages can be customized similarly to the properties, i.e., by passing a key-value map to the service's constructor.
 For instance, the `wrench::ServiceMessagePayload` class